rachelshin/DBT-therapy-iphone-app/README.md

 # A Life Worth Living with DBT
 My undergraduate final project from Harvard's CS50 in 2013.
 An iOS app using Dialectical Behavioral Therapy to support people going through a challenging time.
+Named after the official motto and aim of DBT.